arianitu/postgres-statefulset/config/README.md

 `microk8s kubectl apply -f elastos-smartweb.yml`

 You can edit secret.yml but then you need to alter the redis-xyz.yml's as the hash for postgres key will change.
-So you would have to:
+So you would have to find the hashes in the redis yml files and alter to match newly created key - ie with `microk8s kubectl apply -k .`, and then:

 `microk8s kubectl delete deployments redis-cheirrs redis-cheirrs-oseer redis-a-horse`